Kahurangi National Park - Farewell Spit and Heaphy Track

 - Kahurangi means ‘treasured possession’; an ecological wonderland with prolific bird and plant life and the largest known cave system in the southern hemisphere.

-- Kahurangi Park and Farewell Spit are one of six sites around New Zealand that have been recommended for World Heritage Status as being of “outstanding universal value to humanity”.
+- Kahurangi Park and Farewell Spit are two of six sites around New Zealand that have been recommended for World Heritage Status as being of “outstanding universal value to humanity”.

 - Its eastern border is just 1km from our lodging